Last updated: April 2026

 Navigate to the Ansible directory: Change your directory to where the Ansible playbook is located.

-Run the Ansible playbook: Execute the Ansible playbook to configure the EC2 instance.
-This playbook will install Docker, set up the Jenkins container, and ensure that everything is running correctly.
+Run the Ansible playbook: Execute the playbook to configure the EC2 instance.
+It installs Docker, sets up the Jenkins container, and verifies the service is running.

 The playbook playbook.yaml file consists of several tasks that automate the following steps, more details will be provided in a later section: